ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/007_run_metadata.md

 - If we need to write `kafka_dae_control_2` for whatever reason (ie. new streaming control boards with a different interface), its responsibilities should be limited to just controlling the hardware and serving PVs to do so.
 - Some extra effort will be required to add these PVs to `INSTETC` and modify the ICP to suit, as well as removing them from `kafka_dae_control`
 - `kafka_dae_control` will rely on CA/PVA for these items.
 This is already the case for the list of blocks which is required to form a run start message.
+- `kafka_dae_control` will keep `RUNNUMBER` for now but we may consider moving this out at some point when it becomes clearer how multi-detector setups will deal with run numbers.